wpa_supplicant / hostapd 2.0

 Data Fields

-struct wpa_ssidssid
+wpa_ssidssid

 Head of the global network list.

-struct wpa_ssid ** pssid
+wpa_ssid ** pssid

-Per-priority network lists (in priority order)
+Per-priority network lists (in priority order).

 int num_prio